 1:00 - 2:00 lunch

 Cost The program will be run on a dana basis.
-There'll be a basket to cover the small per person cost to the National Trust and a basket for the teachings.
+There'll be a box to cover the payment to the National Trust and dana for the teachings.

 Bookings and directions.
 Bookings are free but please register by emailing Victor: